 Don't Fetishize Your Notebook05 Jan 2017 | by Scott Nesbitt

 Among the hardcore productivity crowd, the notebook seems to have become an object of obsession.
 I’m not talking about the notebook computer, but the paper notebook.
-Sheets of blank or ruled or lined paper wrapped in a cover, waiting for the caress of a pen.
+Sheets of blank or ruled or grid or dotted paper wrapped in a cover, waiting for the caress of a pen.
 Waiting for the next great idea, that bit of important information, that task list.

 Some folks in that crowd take their obsession to extremes.
 They deeply ponder whether to buy a Moleskine, an Ecosystem, or a Leuchtturm.
 They demand that the pages be a certain thickness or made from acid-free paper.
 They obsess about the perfect size, the perfect thickness, the perfect dimensions of their notebooks.